ferrocyante/Manage-Server/README.md

 **How it works**

 Edge stores workspace metadata in its sync system.
 The extension reads this via the native messaging pipe and maps each browser window to its workspace name automatically.

 **1. Enable Edge Sync**

-Open Edge and go to `edge://sync`. go to data tab then unselect all ticks
+Open Edge and go to `edge://sync`.
+Go to the data tab then unselect all ticks.

 <img width="951" height="548" alt="image" src="https://github.com/user-attachments/assets/3f73353b-aa0e-43f6-931c-f7f5b6b5c615" />

-then tick only Edge Workspace and make sure you also tick nodes content tick as shown below. then click on **Dump Sync Node to File**. your csv file will be downloaded.
+Then tick only Edge Workspace and make sure you also tick the nodes content tick as shown below.
+Then click **Dump Sync Node to File**.
+Your CSV file will be downloaded.

 <img width="761" height="959" alt="image" src="https://github.com/user-attachments/assets/f033f98f-636d-4ea0-850e-712436a81e5f" />